+"As you can see in the notes attached, the patients are really enjoying the New “choice meal service” provided.
 We only got complaints on our surveys before so getting positive notes from patients is a big improvement.
 The SuzyQ cart System is working wonderfully, and it is sooo much fun.
 The patients are now even asking for second cups of coffee, so we leave thermo’s of coffee on a cart in the hallway for Nursing to pour seconds.
 Too cool.
 Can’t believe the patient “happiness”.
 Thank you.

 "It’s been about a year since we purchased our first Suzy Q cart and we have recently added a third to what I now refer to as our fleet.
 In the beginning, I had searched far and wide for a solution to provide a higher quality of service to two of our dining rooms here at Dallas Retirement Village.
 These two dining rooms serve between 15-20 memory impaired residents each, one in our assisted living and the other in our skilled health care center.
 Since the service pantries in these areas are small, with no space for heated equipment, the previous system relied on insulated food holding carts.
 Food was transferred in bulk from the kitchen to the dining room, where our servers plated the meals.
 Unfortunately there were frequent complaints of cold food and the servers had very little space to set up their dishes, condiments, etc., making service very awkward.

 It turns out that this design, which I had inherited, was never intended to be permanent but it sure lasted much too long while I searched for an alternative solution.
 I looked at all sorts of equipment but nothing was standing out as a satisfactory and permanent solution for the financial and space constraints.
 One day, not believing that there was not a product for something so simple, I sat down and searched the web for “hot food cart” and was so excited when I found the Suzy Q!
 It has been a bit challenging to make the space in our kitchen to store them, but they are well worth it in how they have elevated our service.
 The price was quite reasonable compared to potential remodeling costs, and there was no disruption of service as there would be with construction.

 Our third cart was added to service the second floor in the health center.
 It has replaced the unattractive steam table which sat prominently in the dining room.
 When we began a project to improve that area esthetically, it was clear we needed to get rid of the steam table and plate warmer.
 Our original plan was an extensive remodel of the service pantry to allow the steam table to be located inside rather than in the dining room.
 This would have cost in excess of $20,000.
 The Suzy Q carts were working so well to improve service in the two smaller dining rooms that we chose instead to accomplish our mission in that way.
 Removing the steam table from that dining room leaves more space for activities between meals.
-The steam table had also been an unintended focal point, and adding some artwork along with a few furnishings has created a much warmer and open atmosphere.
+The steam table had also been an unintended focal point, and adding some artwork along with a few furnishings has created a much warmer and open atmosphere."

+"The SuzyQ cart is working exactly as intended.
 Residents are loving it.
 The cart is moving freely throughout the dining room.
 Just doing a few tweaks in the dining service now to make it perfect.
 Once we have it perfected I expect to be shopping for cart number 2.
 Thank you for this Suzanne.
-Well done on your end, it does everything you said it would.
+Well done on your end, it does everything you said it would. "

-Rob Shea, Beverly Centre Glenmore (AgeCare )
+Rob Shea - Beverly Centre Glenmore (AgeCare )

 In April 2014 a Satisfaction Survey was conducted by dietitian students, who surveyed eleven randomly selected residents to assess their satisfaction with food services.
 Overall the results were very favorable, but opportunities for improvement were identified in the temperature of served foods and most notably, opportunities for providing more choice in the foods offered at meal times.The Regina Qu’Appelle Health Region recognized these concerns and provided funding through the Urgent Issue Action Fund for Long Term Care facilities throughout the region to purchase a number of Suzy Q carts.